-With a breathier, more continental direction towards cinematic pop, The Kid effectively grew up with her second full length album ‘1888’.
-KID MOXIE’s widescreen soundscapes and dreamy demeanour saw a much more focussed work than its predecessor ‘Selector’.
+With a breathier, more continental direction towards cinematic pop, The Kid effectively grew up with her second album ‘1888’.
+KID MOXIE’s widescreen soundscapes and dreamy demeanour saw a much more focussed work.
 ‘Lacuna’ means “an empty space” yet this song is filled with an enigmatic mystery as Elena Charbila applied some of the je nais se quoi first piloted on 2008’s ‘La Romance D’Hiver’ to the drifting, almost abstract electronic soundscape… and then there’s the pretty isolated piano ending!

 Available on the download album ‘1888’ via Undo Records

 Having delivered one of the best synth based debut albums in recent years, any new KLEERUP recording now lives with a high degree of expectation.
 ‘Let Me In’ featuring SUSANNE SUNDFØR, who voiced several tracks on RÖYKSOPP’s ‘The Inevitable End’ album, came over like KARIN PARK if she had joined latter day ROXY MUSIC.
 Retaining the original appeal of KLEERUP’s debut, ‘Let Me In’ was brilliantly classic and yet modern with its more organic template and even funky template.

 Available on the download EP ‘As If We Never Won’ via Warner Music